-A SEA is not intended to be a replacement for a project-specific EA review process.
+A SEA is not intended to be a replacement for a project-specific EA review process or to exempt project-specific EAs.
 The objective of SEA is to provide the type and level of information necessary to inform decision-making before project-specific activities are defined and proposed.
 Future offshore oil and gas activities within the Study Area, and the Canada-Nova Scotia offshore area in general will require review and approval under, and/or compliance with, a range of applicable legislation and regulations.
 However, the SEA will provide relevant information for consideration in the early planning phases of individual projects.